AlexPikalov/cdrs/documentation/deserialization.md

 ### Mapping results into Rust structures

+_TODO: provide more details and link to examples_

 In ordert to query information from Cassandra DB and transform results to Rust types an structures each row in a query result should be transformed leveraging one of following traits provided by CDRS `cdrs::types::{AsRustType, AsRust, IntoRustByName, ByName, IntoRustByIndex, ByIndex}`.

 - `AsRustType` may be used in order to transform such complex structures as Cassandra lists, sets, tuples.
 The Cassandra value in this case could non-set and null values.